hwilt/hwilt/README.md

 ## Henry Wilt

-I am a Quality Assurance Intern at CRISP Shared Services since June 2022.
+I am a Junior Developer at CRISP Shared Services since June 2024.

 ### Academically
-Senior; Graduating in May 2024. <br>
+Graduate of Ursinus College, go bears! <br>
-Many of my courses work is in it's own little repo on my page.
+Many of my courses work is in it's own repo on my page.

 ### Links